| Collaboration |

 Even though Ruth went on to become

-a children's librarian, she still helps me with
+a children's librarian, she still helped me with

-almost every book I do: editing, encouraging, supporting
+almost every book I did: editing, encouraging, supporting

 and sharing her ideas, knowledge and experience.